 Garbage disposals have been available in America since the 1930s.
-But how many of you do actually use garbage disposals or have seen your acquaintances use them?
+But how many of you use garbage disposals or have seen your acquaintances use them?

 I rarely see garbage disposals in the households of many of the notable cities of America I visit.